chenhui-jin/ERA5-based-Weather-Objects/README.md

 is split among all SLP minima, according to the SLP value (deeper SLP minima cover larger areas of the mask than weaker SLP minima).

-The most detailed description of the algorithm can bei found in Sprenger et al. (2017).
+The most detailed description of the algorithm can be found in Sprenger et al. (2017).
 There, also differences between the current ERA5 algorithm and the original ERA-Interim one in Wernli and Schwierz (2006) is discussed.

 #### Data source: